Normed Fiber Functors: Normed Fiber Functors

 We now fix a non-archimedean field $k$ and a flat affine group scheme $\CG$ over $k^\circ$.
-By the following fact, in this case $\Rep \CG$ is always the ind-category of $\Rep^\circ \CG$.

-\begin{lemma} Any flat $\rho_\CG$-comodule over $k^\circ$ is the filtered union of its dualizable sub-comodules. \end{lemma} \begin{proof} Comodules are the filtered union of their sub-comodules which are of finite type over the base ring.
-In our case, since we are working with a flat comodule over a valuation ring, these sub-comodules are torsion free and hence projective. \end{proof} By a strict monomorphism $X \into Y$ in an exact category, we mean such a morphism which fits into an exact sequence $X \to Y \to Z$.
+\begin{lemma} Any flat $\rho_\CG$-comodule over $k^\circ$ is the filtered union of its dualizable sub-comodules. \end{lemma} \begin{proof} Comodules under a coalgebra are the filtered union of their sub-comodules which are of finite type over the base ring.
+In our case, since we are working with a flat comodule over a valuation ring, these sub-comodules are torsion free and hence projective. \end{proof} By a strict monomorphism $X \into Y$ (resp. a strict epimorphism $Y \to Z$) in an exact category, we mean such a morphism which fits into an exact sequence $X \to Y \to Z$.
 A strict subquotient of an object $X$ in such a category is an object of the form $Y'/Y$ for two strict subobjects $Y \subset Y'$ of $X$.

 The following is shown in \cite[Proposition 3.1]{MR3778991} in case $k^\circ$ is a discrete valuation ring.
 But the argument in \emph{loc.cit.} works over arbitrary valuation rings $k^\circ$. \begin{proposition} Let $h\colon \CH \to \CG$ be a homomorphism of flat affine group schemes over $k^\circ$.
-The following are equivalent: \begin{enumerate}[(i)] \item The homomorphism $h$ is a closed immersion. \item Every object $V \in \Rep^\circ \CH$ is a strict subquotient of an object of the form $h^*(W)$ for some $W \in \Rep^\circ \CG$. \end{enumerate} \end{proposition}
+The following are equivalent: \begin{enumerate} \item The homomorphism $h$ is a closed immersion. \item Every object $V \in \Rep^\circ \CH$ is a strict subquotient of an object of the form $h^*(W)$ for some $W \in \Rep^\circ \CG$. \end{enumerate} \end{proposition}

 \begin{lemma} Let $\CG$ be a flat affine group scheme over $k^\circ$ and $X \in \Rep^\circ \CG$.
-The following are equivalent: \begin{enumerate}[(i)] \item The homomorphism $G \to \GL(X)$ induced by the representation $X$ is a closed immersion. \item Every representation $Y \in \Rep^\circ \CG$ is a strict subquotient of $\oplus_{i=1}^n X^{\otimes r_i} \otimes (X^*)^{\otimes s_i}$ for some integers $r_i$ and $s_i$. \end{enumerate} \end{lemma} \begin{proof} First we note that for $\CG=\GL_n$ and $V$ the standard representation, condition (ii) is satisfied.
+The following are equivalent: \begin{enumerate} \item The homomorphism $G \to \GL(X)$ induced by the representation $X$ is a closed immersion. \item Every representation $Y \in \Rep^\circ \CG$ is a strict subquotient of $\oplus_{i=1}^n X^{\otimes r_i} \otimes (X^*)^{\otimes s_i}$ for some integers $r_i$ and $s_i$. \end{enumerate} \end{lemma} \begin{proof} First we note that for $\CG=\GL_n$ and $V$ the standard representation, condition (ii) is satisfied.
 Indeed, over a field, this is proven in \cite[Section 3.5]{MR547117}, and the same argument works over the valuation ring $k^\circ$.

 Using this, the claim follows from Proposition \ref{ClosedImmCrit}. \end{proof} \begin{definition} We call a representation $X \in \Rep^\circ \CG$ satisfying the conditions of Lemma \ref{TensorGenLemma} a \emph{tensor generator} of $\Rep^\circ \CG$. \end{definition}